-Base salaries are provided as compensation for day-to-day responsibilities and services to us.
+Base salaries are provided as compensation for day-to-day responsibilities and services.
 Executive salaries are reviewed annually.
 Our CEO generally makes recommendations to the Compensation Committee in August of each year regarding the base pay of each named executive officer, other than himself.
 The Compensation Committee considers each executive officer's responsibilities, as well as the Company's performance and recommended increases in base salary for select named executive officers and other officers.
-In fiscal year 2018, the CEO recommended, and the Compensation Committee approved, that the base salaries for named executive officers be held flat at fiscal 2016 levels.
-Our CEO's base salary is unchanged since fiscal year 2011.
-Additional details concerning the compensation for our named executive officers for fiscal year 2018 are set forth in the Summary Compensation Table below.
+In fiscal year 2019, the CEO recommended, and the Compensation Committee approved, that the base salaries for named executive officers be held flat at fiscal 2018 levels, except for Eric Chang, our Vice President, Corporate Controller and Principal Accounting Officer.
+Our CEO's base salary was unchanged since fiscal year 2011.
+Additional details concerning the compensation for our named executive officers for fiscal year 2019 are set forth in the Summary Compensation Table below.

-Annual Incentive Plan
+Annual Incentive Plan (AIP)

-The short-term incentive element of our executive compensation program is currently comprised of our AIP.
 Our AIP is designed to motivate our executives to focus on achievement of our short-term financial goals.
-The CEO reviews his recommendations for each named executive officer with the Compensation Committee, taking into account market data obtained from Pearl Meyer, the Compensation Committee's independent consultant.
-Based on recommendations by the CEO, and as specified in any applicable employment agreement, the Compensation Committee recommends to the Board an annual incentive compensation target, expressed as a percentage of base salary, for each executive officer in August.
-Each named executive officer's target annual incentive percentage is benchmarked against the 50th percentile within the market composite for his or her specific role.
+The CEO reviews his recommendations for each named executive officer with the Compensation Committee, taking into account market data obtained from its independent compensation consultant.
+Based on recommendations by the CEO, and as specified in any applicable employment agreement, the Compensation Committee recommends to the Board an annual incentive compensation target, expressed as a percentage of base salary, for each executive officer.

 The Compensation Committee also recommends to the Board specific Company financial performance measures and targets including the relative weighting and payout thresholds.
 The financial targets are aligned with our Board-approved annual operating plan, and during the year periodic reports are made to the Board about our performance compared with the targets.
-Under the AIP, a significant portion of the executive's annual compensation for our named executive officers and may be paid in the form of cash, stock or a combination of the two.
-For fiscal year 2018, AIP target incentives were set at 100% of base salary for Mr. Pangia, 70% of base salary for Mr. Stumpe and 65% of base salary for our other named executive officers.
-If performance results meet target levels, our executives can earn up to a maximum of 124% of their target incentive if the Adjusted EBITDA target is met and up to 120% if the revenue target is met.
-No incentive can be earned for performance below the minimum threshold.
+Under the AIP, a significant portion of the executive's annual compensation is tied directly to our financial performance.
+The target amount of annual incentive compensation under our AIP, expressed as a percentage of base salary, generally increases with an executive's level of management responsibility and is paid in the form of cash.
+For fiscal year 2019, individual AIP target incentives were set at 90% of base salary for Mr. Pangia, 50% for Messrs.
+Gallagher and McFall, and 40% for Mr. Chang.
+Executives can earn more or less than target if threshold or maximum performance levels are achieved.
+Threshold performance achievement results in a 50% of target bonus award opportunity and maximum performance, generally, results in 120% of target award opportunity.
+No incentive can be earned if the Company does not achieve the minimum threshold for adjusted EBITDA, even if revenue targets are met.

-For fiscal year 2018, the AIP provided for an all cash payout.
+For fiscal year 2019, the AIP provided for an all cash payout.
 The performance metric was weighted 75% towards an adjusted EBITDA target and 25% towards a revenue target, with no payout triggered if the minimum threshold for adjusted EBITDA was not achieved.
-The total available cash pool was restricted to specific percentages of adjusted EBITDA.
 Adjusted EBITDA was calculated by excluding charges for share-based compensation, restructuring, and other one-time/non-recurring income or expenses from GAAP-based EBITDA.
 Revenue was calculated on a GAAP basis.
-The threshold amounts were established and approved in August 2017.
-The plan provided for a payout based on achievement relative to the adjusted EBITDA and revenue targets, so long as the minimum adjusted EBITDA threshold was met.
+The following tables outlines the threshold, target and maximum performance and payout levels approved by the Compensation Committee for fiscal year 2019.